makehumancommunity/gl-test-cases/README.md

 # gl-test-cases

-Various short code snippets for testing OpenGL via PyQt5.
+Various short code snippets for testing OpenGL ES via PyQt5.

 All these tests work via Qt5's opengl wrappers.
 It is important to note that this forces the OpenGL code to conform to OpenGL ES.
 For the most part the specific version is OpenGL ES 2.0.